cohalloran1/march-madness/src/output/analysis/matchup_1403_vs_1423.md

 ## Analysis

 Texas Tech (Z03) is a major favorite as a much higher seed than UNC Wilmington (Z14).
 Historically, #3 seeds have won 85.20% of games against #14 seeds in the tournament.
-Texas Tech is the clear favorite with a 81.06% chance to win.
+This is expected to be a close matchup, with Texas Tech having a slight edge (57.34% win probability).

 ## Betting Value Assessment